cmahnke/vorsatzpapier/Source Files/Mocks/README.md

 - Preview icon in collections, implemented but parser doesn't support it

 - Dynamic margins not clipped correctly at edges
+  - insets nor working with clippings
   - check margins wit offsets in two dimensions
-- Resizing rotated not working correctly - rotation point seems wrong
+- Rotation not working with offsets

 # Commands